kreuzwerker/terraform-provider-docker/docs/index.md

 ```

 When using a remote host, the daemon configuration on the remote host can apply default configuration to your resources when running `terraform apply`, for example by appling log options to containers.
 When running `terraform plan` the next time, it will show up as a diff.
 In such cases it is recommended to use the `ignore_changes` lifecycle meta-argument to ignore the changing attribute (See [this issue](https://github.com/kreuzwerker/terraform-provider-docker/issues/473) for more information).

+## Disabling Docker Daemon Checking

+The `docker_registry_image` `data_source` and `resource` do not require a connection to the Docker daemon.
+If you want to use those in an environment without a Docker daemon, you can disable the
+connection check by setting the `disable_docker_daemon_check` argument to `true`.
+Be careful, this will break the provider for any resources that require a connection to the Docker daemon.

 ## Registry credentials